mikkohei13/accounts-docker/README.md

 		make secrets

 Making secrets again has no effect, as `make` will not overwrite existing file.
-But if you remove the file and `make` it again, you have to configure email settings again, and make sure that connection between MySQLAdd note
+But if you remove the file and `make` it again, you have to configure email settings again, and make sure that connection between MySQL and Keycloak works properly.

 		firefox https://beta-accounts.dina-web.net